 If all you do today is decide the topic or your book, or you make a commitment to do it this year, then you are already further ahead than you were yesterday.

 You don’t need to know how to write a book, it’s already in you.
 I believe you can do it.

 This was post written by our editor, Cathy Presland.
-Cathy is an author strategist and teaches writing through her popular online classes and in-person Masterclasses.
-She takes on a small number of projects where she can co-create content with interesting people.
+Cathy is a sought-after coach and engaging speaker and works with people who are making an impact in the world.
+She has tens of thousands of students in her popular online classes and in-person Masterclasses.
+She takes on a small number of projects each year where she can collaborate with interesting people.

 Do you know anyone who’s writing a book (or who wants to)?
 Why not forward to them, or share on social media?